 - What kind of data security do I have in place, and what kind of permissioning will I require?

 - How easy is my data to report off?
 Will it need to be warehoused?

-Regardless of whether you build or buy, give special consideration to the state of your data.
+Regardless of whether you build or buy BI software, give special consideration to the state of your data.
 Companies tend to underestimate how important data hygiene is to the overall success of a BI project.
 Business intelligence forms a bridge between SaaS users and their data, but if the data is prone to inaccuracy, confusing, difficult to navigate, or otherwise problematic, it will hamper user adoption rates.
 Factor data preparation and any necessary ETL or metadata management tools into your projections.

 Step 4: Take Inventory of Your Resources